Skip to main content

 - Music perception

-- Connectivity between music and language
+- Music and language relationship

 Teaching areas: